 Arizona Resident Retired Military Veterans – 50% off Day-Use Pass.
 Please bring proof of service (for example a military ID or DD214) along with your AZ license to a park visitor center.

-Arizona Resident 100% Military Disabled Veterans – 100% Free Day Use Pass.
-Please bring your VA-Certified proof of 100% service connected disability along with your AZ license to a park visitor center to receive your pass.
+100% Military Disabled Veterans – 100% Free Day Use Pass.
+Please bring your VA-Certified proof of 100% service-connected disability along with your AZ license to a park visitor center to receive your pass.

 Designated Pass holder must accompany guests to receive discount.
 Discount is good for day entry to parks only.
-Discounts not applicable at Boyce Thompson Arboretum State Park, for tours including Kartchner Caverns State Park cave tour tickets or Riordan Mansion State Historic Park tours, special use fees, special program fees, special events fees, special event admission fees, any reservation fees, camping fees or overnight parking fees.
+Discounts not applicable for tours including Kartchner Caverns State Park cave tour tickets or Riordan Mansion State Historic Park tours, special use fees, special program fees, special events fees, special event admission fees, any reservation fees, camping fees or overnight parking fees.
 Pass is non-transferable and photo ID is required for entrance.

 Thank you for your service!

 The current rule is all recreational drone use is prohibited in state parks.
 Commercial use will be evaluated with a Filming Permit for news, publicity, and promotional purposes.
 Film Permit rules require insurance and a current FAA drone registration permit.
-Final decision and any fees associated with access is at the discretion of park management.
-Access to areas beyond park boundaries (National Forest, State Trust Lands, Game & Fish and other agencies) may require additional permission and/or permits.
-Please consult with appropriate agency for details.
+The final decision and any fees associated with access is at the discretion of park management.
+Access to areas beyond park boundaries (National Forest, State Trust Lands, Game & Fish, and other agencies) may require additional permission and/or permits.
+Please consult with the appropriate agency for details.
 As local, state and national laws and technology continue to change, ASPT will evaluate updates to current rules.

-A: Electric assisted mountain bikes are considered motorized and are only allowed only on state park roadways and designated motorized trails.
-Electric-assist mountain bikes (eMTBs) have evolved significantly over the past few years and uses of these bikes has increased tremendously.
+Electrically assisted mountain bikes are considered motorized and are only allowed only on state park roadways and designated motorized trails.
+Electric-assist mountain bikes (eMTBs) have evolved significantly over the past few years and uses of these bikes have increased tremendously.
 These bikes generally can travel faster than a traditional mountain bike and have caused some user conflicts on many trails.

-Ranging from 24V electric engines to 170cc gas motors go-karts come in a wide range of styles, speeds and weights.
-Smaller electric toy type models can be 55lbs and only reaching speeds of 12mph while larger gas powered go-karts can reach an upwards of 660lbs and travel at 37mph.
-Due to the wide range of go-kart capabilities, Arizona State Parks and Trails only allows street legal go karts to be operated in parks and they must adhere to a vehicular traffic sign, laws and regulations.
+Ranging from 24V electric engines to 170cc gas motors go-karts come in a wide range of styles, speeds, and weights.
+Smaller electric toy type models can be 55lbs and only reaching speeds of 12mph while larger gas-powered go-karts can reach an upwards of 660lbs and travel at 37mph.
+Due to the wide range of go-kart capabilities, Arizona State Parks and Trails only allow street legal go-karts to be operated in parks and they must adhere to a vehicular traffic sign, laws and regulations.

-Ranging from AA battery operated to, in some cases 30cc gas engines, RC cars/boats offer various opportunities for hobbyists.
-Small battery operated cars, trucks, boats and motorcycles around three pounds easily maneuvered by operators 5 years and older at slow speeds.
+Ranging from AA battery-operated to, in some cases 30cc gas engines, RC cars/boats offer various opportunities for hobbyists.
+Small battery-operated cars, trucks, boats, and motorcycles around three pounds easily maneuvered by operators 5 years and older at slow speeds.
 Larger 1/5 scale models can reach an upwards of 30lbs and reach speeds of 60mph.
-With such drastic differences in operation and capabilities, the following rules apply for RC car operation with in Arizona State Parks and Trails to ensure safety for all park guests.
+With such drastic differences in operation and capabilities, the following rules apply for RC car operation within Arizona State Parks and Trails to ensure safety for all park guests.